Patrowl/PatrowlEngines/engines/nmap/README.md

 ```
 sudo env/bin/python engine-nmap.py [--port 5001] [--host 0.0.0.0] [--debug]
 ```
 > Note the use of `env/bin/python` allowing the reference of the python modules within the virtualenv

+- or use Gunicorn (don't forget the `--preload` option if you use multiple workers!!): sudo gunicorn engine-nmap:app -b :5001 --access-logfile - --workers=4 -k gevent --preload

 ## Testing URLs
 http://0.0.0.0:5001/engines/nmap/test